snotskie/ttrpg/site/src/index.md

 **Blessed by Family:** You may spend $2$ Blessings to attack recklessly, using Home for a violent Contest instead of Hurt as usual.
 This attack is potentially lethal to your target if you win, and you may sustain injuries if you lose.

-**Blessed by Self-Acceptance:** While you are Uncool, you may spend $1$ Blessing to roll a Check as though it was a Prodigious Check.
-If the Prodigious Check succeeds, then you become no longer Uncool.
+**Blessed by Self-Acceptance:** While you are Uncool, you may spend $1$ Blessing to roll a Check using a different Basic Stat than normal.
+Then if the Check succeeds, you are no longer Uncool.

 **Blessed by Charity:** When you visit a place of religious or spiritual importance, you may spend any number of Blessings as a donation or act of service to the place.
 The more Blessings spent this way, the greater a possible later boon may be, determined by the DM.